Tonywuhk/realai.org/about/style-guide.md

 ## Site Structure

-### URL Path

 There are three navigation links on top of all HTML pages of this site: Home, Sources and About.
 Main contents are accessed from [Home](http://realai.org/).
 The [Sources](http://realai.org/sources/) page is a collection of relevant links and can be used as a portal.
 Company and site-specific pages are under [About](http://realai.org/about/) and their URLs start with `.../about/`.

+### URL Path

 In general, a page's URL path is consistent with its logical place on this site.
-The final segment of a page's URL path is the same as its title, where spaces are replaced by `-`, letters are lower-case except acronyms such as AI, RNN, etc. For convenience, some pages allow [redirects](https://help.github.com/articles/redirects-on-github-pages/), where the final segment of a page's URL is replaced by a commonly accepted acronym or a shorter description of its title.
+The final segment of a page's URL path is the same as its title, where spaces are replaced by `-`, letters are lower-case except acronyms such as AI, RNN, etc. An **exception** is that when different pages would share the same title based on their URL paths, the titles would then be customized to reflect their differences.

+For convenience, some pages allow [redirects](https://help.github.com/articles/redirects-on-github-pages/), where one or more segments of a page's URL are replaced by a commonly accepted acronym or a shorter description of its title.

 ### Logical Path